brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 that worked for a 57 year-old first-time thru-hiker in reasonably good physical condition and with some basic backpacking experience.

 You may come up with a much better way.
-Hike your own hike.
+Hike your own hike!

 ![LT1](/assets/images/IMG_0316.jpg)